silverstripe-droptables/sapphire/docs/en/howto/extend-cms-interface.md

 		return $fields;
 	}

-Empty tabs will be automatically removed by the CMS to prevent clutter.
+Note: empty tabs will be automatically removed from the FieldList to prevent clutter.

-New actions need controller handlers to work properly, here is an example of adding one using `LeftAndMainExtension`:
+New actions need controller handlers to work, so here is an example of adding one using `LeftAndMainExtension`:

 	:::php
 	class CustomActionsExtension extends LeftAndMainExtension {